rkoeninger/ShenPrelude/api.md

 Makes all datatypes except the given visible to the type checker.

+### `index-of` : `string → string → number`

+Finds first occurance of substring in string and returns index, -1 if not found.

+### `index-of-from` : `number → string → string → number`

+Finds first occurance of substring in string starting from 0-based index and returns index, -1 if not found.

 ### `inferences` : `→ number`

 Returns the number of type checking inferences that have been performed so far.